-HEPKSU-OTS: My target for science teaching is to help children make observations about the event/situation and be aware of the basic rules of nature by creating the environments in which they can freely express their thoughts.
-In this way, I also provide a pre-learning environment related to the subject-concept that I want to teach with the effect of discovery and communication skills.
+HEPKSU-OTS: My target for science teaching is to help children make observations about the event/situation and be aware of the basic rules of nature by creating environments in which they can freely express their thoughts.
+In this way, I also provide a pre-learning environment related to the subject concept that I want to teach with the effect of discovery and communication skills.

-HEPKSU-KISR: Due to the fact that the attention span of children is short because of their age, I try to make science teaching more understandable for children by using visual and auditory materials, in the teaching process, that can draw more attention and supporting their active use of senses.
+HEPKSU-KISR: Since the attention span of children is short because of their age, I try to make science teaching more understandable for children by using visual and auditory materials, in the teaching process that can draw more attention and support their active use of senses.

-HEPOTS-KISR: I actually think that the subject matter used serves as instrument for the scientific process skills that are expected to be displayed as a goal.
+HEPOTS-KISR: I actually think that the subject matter used serves as an instrument for the scientific process skills expected to be displayed as a goal.
 I find what the goal is more important not what the instrument is.
 For this, I think it is important for children to learn by discovery.

-Compared to the sample quotes of the low epistemological profile on the relations between PCK components, it is revealed that the high epistemological profile in particular strengthens the KSU-OTS-KISR triple chain with a strong interaction and rationalizes the concept teaching as an instrument rather than a goal.
+Compared to the sample quotes of the low epistemological profile on the relations between PCK components, it is revealed that the high epistemological profile, in particular, strengthens the KSU-OTS-KISR triple chain with strong interaction and rationalizes the concept of teaching as an instrument rather than a goal.

 DISCUSSION

-In this study, it was examined how the preschool teachers' pedagogical conceptualizations of early childhood science teaching changed by their epistemological beliefs.
-In this research conducted through an exploratory case study, five participants each with low and high epistemological beliefs were selected and involved in the qualitative data collection process.
+This study examined how the pre-school teachers' pedagogical conceptualizations of early childhood science teaching changed by their epistemological beliefs.
+In this research conducted through an exploratory case study, five participants, each with low and high epistemological beliefs, were selected and involved in the qualitative data collection process.
 The results that were obtained following the qualitative data analyses on the data collected in this way were discussed in the light of the relevant literature.

-First of all, the epistemological beliefs of the preschool teachers participating in the research are above the normative average (69.00).
+First of all, the pre-school teachers' epistemological beliefs in the research are above the normative average (69.00).
 However, the mean scores of the whole group (X̄=70.0) are lower than the sum of the normative mean and standard deviation (X̄=79.7).
 This result shows that the participant group has a more precise or rhetorical understanding of knowledge construction about epistemological beliefs.
 In addition, this result is consistent with the findings of early childhood teacher education studies (Bedel, 2012; Uğraş & Çil, 2016).
-The main expectation in the literature for early childhood science teaching is that preschool teachers have a multifaceted orientation towards knowledge and knowing and adopt a constructivist epistemology (Akerson et al., 2011; Brownlee et al., 2011).
+The main expectation in the literature for early childhood science teaching is that pre-school teachers have a multifaceted orientation towards knowledge and knowing and adopt a constructivist epistemology (Akerson et al., 2011; Brownlee et al., 2011).
 However, research findings do not support this idea.
-Therefore, participating teachers may be resistant to using child-centered and science literacy-related approaches to early science teaching (Brownlee & Berthelsen, 2006).
+Therefore, participating teachers may resist using child-centered and science literacy-related approaches to early science teaching (Brownlee & Berthelsen, 2006).

 The Effect of Epistemological Beliefs on Content-Based Pedagogical Conceptualizations